Request For Proposals

-AI for Science Datasets: Request for Proposals
+AI for Science Datasets

 Following the publication of the United Kingdom Department for Science, Innovation, and Technology’s (DSIT) AI for Science Strategy, Renaissance Philanthropy is releasing this call for AI for Science dataset proposals in collaboration with the UK’s Department for Science, Innovation and Technology (DSIT).
 This initiative is driven by the shared vision that high-quality, targeted data is critical for realising the transformative potential of AI in scientific discovery.